RingSQL: Schema-Independent Synthetic Data Generation for Text-to-SQL Reinforcement Learning: Introduction

-\item We introduce \methodname{}, a template-based approach for generating synthetic SQL queries that generalizes across databases without requiring custom templates for each one. \methodname{} leverages large language models to generate natural language questions with rich linguistic variation for each query.
+Our main contributions are as follows: \begin{itemize} \item We introduce \methodname{}, a template-based approach for generating synthetic SQL queries that generalizes across databases without requiring custom templates for each one, and leverages LLMs to generate natural language questions with rich linguistic variation.
+Using \methodname{}, we produce \datasetname{}, a text-to-SQL dataset containing 5000 question-query pairs spanning 160 diverse databases. \item We show that \datasetname{} achieves higher correctness than LLM-based data generation while maintaining comparable fluency and diversity, properties that are critical for effective RLVR training. \item We use \datasetname{} for RLVR training and find a +2.1\% average accuracy improvement on six widely used benchmarks over the next best synthetic dataset, and a +1.3\% improvement over human-annotated data. \end{itemize}